A

 Draping

-This course focuses on advanced patternmaking and apparel design using draping and flat processes.
-Design research, embellishment, garment analysis, and design development are emphasized.
-This course includes construction of muslin samples; conceptual design projects are also required.
-Advanced knit construction is introduced.
+This course focuses on apparel design using the draping process.
+Design research, garment analysis, and design development are emphasized.
+This course includes construction of muslin samples and a conceptual design project.
 Prerequisite: FASH 1371 Patternmaking.

 F